brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 ### Super-Dense Nebulae
 A nebula is a huge cloud of gas.
 Most nebulae are harmless, the major bodies within it mapped out such that travellers may not have a collision.
 Dense nebulae are more dangerous as they hold stars being born.
 The energy involved in such a process can cause energy ripples (see above).

-### Astrofailure
+### Technical Fault
-This is the name given to any fault or failure within the craft.
 This can occur of very old vessels.
 Most vehicles have an AI which can scan for problems within the ship.
 However, the difficulty is not always detecting the problem, but solving it.

 Total energy loss is the worse case scenario.
 If the generators shut down then there is no power to go anywhere and help must be summoned.